agentmorris/inat-diff/README.md

 An example of the output of this system is available [here](http://dmorris.net/misc/tmp/last-30-days-oregon.html); that page shows taxa that were observed in Oregon for the first time in the 30 days prior to 2025.10.03.

+This library also powers [invasives.wildme.org](https://invasives.wildme.org/), where you can sign up for email notifications about species observed in a region for the first time on iNaturalist.

 ## Features

 - Query species observations by region and time period